jupyterlite/jupyterlite/docs/howto/extensions/frontend.md

-# How to create a frontend extension
+# Create a new frontend extension

 TODO